 Compliance with and enforcement of family law parenting orders

-There is a need for empirical research to develop a greater understanding of the enforcement regime in the Family Law Act 1975 (Cth) and the factors that do or do not support compliance with parenting orders.
+This project addressed the gap in empirical research by developing a greater understanding of the enforcement regime contained in the Family Law Act 1975 (Cth) and the factors that do or do not support compliance with parenting orders.
 During the course of this research, a new court structure took effect, replacing two separate courts with the Federal Circuit and Family Court of Australia.
 A new National Contravention List designed to triage and assess contravention matters was also introduced.
-Should further reform of the enforcement regime be implemented, this project would also provide baseline evidence against which the impact of any reforms could be measured.
+Should further reform of the enforcement regime be implemented, this project provides baseline evidence against which the impact of any reforms could be measured.

-This project will use mixed method research aimed at examining compliance with parenting orders and the operation of the enforcement regime.
+This project used mixed methods to examine compliance with parenting orders and the operation of the enforcement regime.
 The research generated empirical evidence about the following key issues:

 - the factors associated with non-compliance with parenting orders

 - the circumstances in which the contravention regime is applied and the patterns in court outcomes when it is applied

-- the extent to which penalties are effective at reducing non-compliance and whether, where there are ongoing concerns about family violence, they deter contraventions or inhibit parties in seeking court protection.
+- the extent to which penalties are effective at reducing non-compliance and whether, where there are ongoing concerns about family violence, they deter protective non-compliance or inhibit parties in seeking court protection.

 - Contravention matter court file analysis:

 collection and analysis of data from a sample of court files and published and unpublished judgements involving contravention applications in selected registries of the Family Court of Australia and the Federal Circuit Court of Australia.

 - Online survey of separated parents with parenting orders:

-The collection and analysis of data about parents’ views and experiences through an online survey of separated parents who have obtained parentings orders (either by judicial determination or by consent) in the five years preceding the survey.
+collection and analysis of data about parents’ views and experiences through an online survey of separated parents who had obtained parentings orders (either by judicial determination or by consent) in the five years preceding the survey.

 - Online survey of professionals and interviews with judicial officers:

-The collection and analysis of data from the range of family law system professionals to assess the influence of professional practices and examine systemic and legislative factors that influence the operation of the enforcement regime.
+collection and analysis of data from a range of family law system professionals to assess the influence of professional practices and examine systemic and legislative factors that influence the operation of the enforcement regime.

 - Analysis of international approaches: